13971375328/learngit/readme.txt

 This is a test.
 You are beautyful.
 This is a bug.
-Stash should be used what.
+Stash should be used when.